Jason Njoku

-Jason Chukwuma Njoku (born 11 December 1980) is a British-Nigerian businessman.
+Jason Chukwuma Njoku (born 11 December 1980) is a British businessman and a producer.
 He is the co-founder and CEO of iROKOtv, a video-on-demand service for Nigerian movies.

 A self-proclaimed serial entrepreneur, iROKOtv was Njoku's 11th attempt at starting a business.
 He came up with the idea of launching a new distribution platform for Nollywood whilst living at home with his mum, aged 30, after a number of failed enterprises.

 Early life and education

-Jason was born and raised in Deptford, South East London, his mother raised him and his three sisters and brother by herself, whilst working a full-time job in the National Health Service.
+Jason was born and raised in Deptford, Southeast London.
+His mother raised him and his three sisters and brother by herself, whilst working a full-time job in the National Health Service.
 He attended school in London, then moved to a village in Nigeria from the age of 12 to 15.
 After he returned to the United Kingdom, he attended college to complete his A-Levels, before securing a place at The University of Manchester where he read Chemistry.
 He graduated in 2005 with a 2:1 and launched Brash Magazine, a student publication which ran for three years before it closed in 2008.

 Career

 iROKO

 After a number of failed enterprises between 2005 and 2010, which included a blog network, a T-shirt business and a web design company, Njoku moved back home into his mother's house in Deptford.
 It was there that he came up with the idea of starting a Nollywood online distribution business, "The West had Hulu and Netflix – Africa had nothing", notes Njoku.
-Having studied the industry from afar, he flew to Lagos, thanks to the financial help of his best friend Bastian Gotter, a fellow University of Manchester graduate, and started purchasing the online licences of Nollywood movies.
+Having studied the industry from afar, he flew to Lagos, thanks to the financial help of his best friend Bastian Gotter, a fellow University of Manchester graduate, and started purchasing the online licenses of Nollywood movies.
 He worked from a two-bedroom apartment in Festac Town, Lagos, and struck a deal with YouTube in Germany to be the official channel partner for Nollywood company.

 In 2010, Njoku and his former partner Bastian Gotter launched NollywoodLove, a YouTube channel, which was profitable within two months of launch.
 That same year, thanks to an article by Sarah Lacy who worked at the time for Tech Crunch, NollywoodLove caught the attention of US-based venture capital fund Tiger Global who were interested in expanding their reach in emerging markets.